Timmarus/Boundless/doc/sprint 0/process.md

 pitch our ideas to one another.
 This meeting eventually turned into an Oscars for 'best software project idea', which lead to the most agreed upon idea: Boundless.
-Boundless was initiated when we agreed upon meeting up in-person twice a week to discuss development ideas (mimicking scrum meets) for the next three months.
+Boundless was initiated when we agreed upon meeting up in-person twice a week to discuss development ideas (mimicking scrum meetings) for the next three months.
 Anything minor like forming the Github group or gathering each other's emails to create a Google Doc to share feature and other ideas, remained online in the Facebook group chat.
 Otherwise everything else was taken to the twice-weekly in-person meetings where we can get everyones opinions to make decisions before execution in